-While Texas wants to encourage individuals and families to adopt children, lawmakers want to ensure that children are placed in safe, loving, and long-term homes.
-Along those lines, you must meet the following minimum criteria before you are eligible to adopt a child in Texas:
+Texas wants to encourage individuals and families to adopt children, and lawmakers want to ensure that children are placed in safe, loving, long-term homes.
+You must meet the following minimum criteria before you are eligible to adopt a child in Texas:

 Before a judge names you the parent of a child, they must determine that allowing the adoption to go through is in the child’s best interests.
 An Austin family law attorney can be a significant help in proving that you and your family are the right fit for a child.

-What Is the Difference Between Fostering a Child and Adopting a Child?
+What is the Difference Between Fostering and Adopting a Child?